berensp/berensp.github.io/colophon.md

 ---
 *Explicit iste liber, scriptor sit crimine liber, Christus scriptorem custodiat ac det honorem.*

-This website is set in [Clio](https://github.com/danromero/clio), a template and theme designed by Dan Romero.
+This site is hosted on GitHub Pages and built with Jekyll using [Clio](https://github.com/danromero/clio), a template and theme designed by Dan Romero.

 anno Domini MMXXI